 Meet the team and settle onto your chartered yacht.
-This is a good time to take a look around Adakoy provision for your sailing holiday and have a swim.
+This is a good time to take a look around Marmaris provision for your sailing holiday and have a swim.
 We will give a full briefing of the sailing area and assist with any special requests.
-At your convenience we will give full technical briefing of your yacht.
+At your convenience you will have a full technical briefing of your yacht.

 We do get you onboard and out sailing as soon as possible.
 Ciftlik is a good choice for your 1st night as it is approximately 12 nm from Marmaris (2 hours under motor).
 This gives you time to learn about your yacht and enjoy a great sail on the way.